 Hanla IMS – Ballast Water Management System

-The International Maritime Organization (IMO) has adopted the International Convention for the Control and Management of Ships’ Ballast Water and Sediments, in order to regulate discharges of ballast’s water management’s system (BWMS)and minimize the risk of spreading harmful aquatic organisms by ship ballast water.
+The International Maritime Organization (IMO) has adopted the International Convention for the Control and Management of Ships’ Ballast Water and Sediments, in order to regulate discharges of ballast water management system (BWMS) and minimize the risk of spreading harmful aquatic organisms by ship ballast water.

 Hanla IMS Co.
-Ltd has developed eco-friendly EcoGuardian™ system for treating Aquatic Invasive Species in a ship’s ballasts water.
+Ltd has developed eco-friendly EcoGuardian™ system for treating Aquatic Invasive Species in a ship’s ballast water treatment system (BWTS).
 Treatment’s method is side-Stream type which enables the system to be remotely installed away from the ballast lines.
 The EcoGuardian™ system can be installed separately by unit.
 So relocation of other equipment and additional engineering can be minimized.

 Key Features of Eco Guardian – Ballast’s Water Management System (BWMS)